NicoSimo/BigData_project/README.md

 The first one is the postgre_consumer, used to transfer the data on the PostgreSQL database to store the data.
 (TO DO) The second one is the redis_consumer, used to transfer the data on Redis to perform the prediction.

+Added Data_fetching/dask_fetch.py, planning of using DASK to retrieve the data from redis and load them in a dask df.
+(STILL UNTESTED --> TO DO)

+Moving all the python scripts in a dedicated container.
+(TO DO) --> NEED TO MODIFY THE dockerfile

+To run the whole project you need (in order):

+- Download the dataset
+- Fix the paths in the dataset_prep.py file
+- Run 'pip install requirements.txt -r'
+- 'Docker-compose up -d' to run the containers
+- (OPTIONAL) 'Docker ps' to verify the status
+- Run 'Energy_Consumption_sensors/Main.py' to start the KAFKA data transmission
+- Run on another terminal window 'Consumers/redis.consumer.py' to start collecting data with redis
+- ...
+(TO DO)

 RIMUOVERE PW ECC DAL DOCKER COMPOSE (?)
+FIXARE 'main.py' ---> REIMPOSTARE L'UPDATE TIMEs